Panther tank: Soviet

 The Battle of Kursk convinced the Soviets of the need for even greater firepower.
-A Soviet analysis of the battle in August 1943 showed that a Corps artillery piece, the A-19 122 mm gun, had done well against the German armoured fighting vehicles in that battle, and so development work on the 122 mm equipped IS-2 began in late 1943.
+A Soviet analysis of the battle in August 1943 showed that a Corps artillery piece, the A-19 122 mm gun, had done well against the German armoured fighting vehicles in that battle, and so development work on the 122 mm-equipped IS-2 began in late 1943.
 First encounters with enemy tanks revealed that the 122 mm BR-471 shell could punch through the Panther's frontal armour at a range of 600–700 m.
 The early results of the IS-2's combat employment, which were confirmed by firing tests in Kubinka 1944, compelled the designers to seek innovative solutions.
 According to German tactical instructions, a Panther had to close to 600 m to guarantee penetration of the IS-2's frontal armour, while the IS-2 could penetrate the Panther at ranges of 1000 m.

-A Wa Prüf 1 report states that when set at a 30-degree angle the glacis plate of the Panther could not be penetrated by the 122 mm D-25T AP shell, the lower glacis could be penetrated from 100 m, the turret mantlet from 500 m and the turret front from 1500 m.
+A Wa Prüf 1 report states that when set at a 30-degree angle the glacis plate of the Panther could not be penetrated by the 122 mm BR-471 AP shell, the lower glacis could be penetrated from 100 m, the turret mantlet from 500 m and the turret front from 1500 m.
 The Panther's 75 mm gun could penetrate the IS-2 model 1943's mantlet from 400 m, turret from 800 m, and driver's front plate from 600 m.
 From the side, the Panther's armour was penetrable by the 122 mm D-25T from over 3500 m.
 The Panther carried more ammunition and had a faster firing cycle: for every 1–1.5 shots of the IS-2, the Panther and Tiger could fire 3-4 times.
 With the addition of a semi-automatic drop breech over the previously manual screw, this breech modification increased the IS-2's rate of fire to 3-4 rounds per minute.